 The complexity of an individual Request Type can vary greatly.
 A simple usage might automatically add a user to a group, while a more advanced usage might need approvals and justifications from multiple stakeholders.

-Actions involve common tasks like adding or removing users from groups, assigning applications to users.
+Actions involve common tasks like adding or removing users from groups, assigning applications to users, and running delegated flows automatically.
 These actions have a direct impact on your Okta organization and are a powerful way to help automate access requests.

 Before assigning actions or configuration items to a Request Type, admins must manually enable access to Okta resources for the related team.
-See Sync resources from Okta.
+See Manually sync resources from Okta.

 Teams can assign Request Types to specific users, Access Requests teams, or use information from Okta to route requests to an Okta group or the requester's manager.
 This ensures critical requests receive the necessary oversight and allows organizations to simplify decision-making and accountability.
 This approach ensures that the system routes requests to the correct person.

-Request Types can combine multiple actions to create complex workflows.
+Combine multiple actions to create complex Request Types.
 Multi-step requests allow an organization to set a chain of events that must happen before a request completes.
 For example, a request might need approval from multiple departments.
 Each approval would need a separate approval action from a different stakeholder.
 Combining multiple tasks into a single Request Type gives oversight and accountability into how and why a request is approved, as well as simplifying the decision-making process to give the total context of the request.